Wyntuition/jekyll-now/_posts/2018-04-12-state-of-containers-in-federal.md

 ### Security, security, security

+Not surprising, security occupied a big chunk of the time.
+The overall idea is security practices are very important in this new infrastructure and process, and greater security than ever before can be achieved.

 - 4 types of container-based security needed: imaged basd, orchestrator, service based, runtime security
 - OSCAL, FIPS and other compliance needs
 - Make containers more secure than non-containerized apps